allmaps/allmaps/packages/project/README.md

 // ]
 ```

+Notice how this returns a result very close to the earlier result for projectedTransformer with internalProjection `EPSG:31370` and default projection WebMercator `EPSG:3857`.

+To change a projected transformer's projection in the *transformer* options (such that it will always be used by default), use the `setProjection()` method.

-In the code this is implemented by passing a `postToGeo` function that projects from the transformer's internal projection to the requested projection.
+Passing a projection in a transform call, as above, has been implemented as passing a `postToGeo` function that projects from the transformer's internal projection to the requested projection.

+Note: there is no equivalent option for the internal projection.

 ## Creating and using a projected transformer